Volunteer in Thailand with Friends for Asia

 Bangkok Program Outline

-*Program Plans may vary and change slightly depending on scheduled availability and unforeseen changes.
+*Program Plan may vary depending on scheduled availability and unforeseen changes.

 Student Intern Qualifications